spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

 1. Click the garbage bin icon to the right of the entry for the schedule.
 2. In the confirmation window, type **Delete** in the field provided and then click **Delete**.
-3. Click **Schedule**.
-The schedule will appear at the bottom of the screen in the auto-upgrades schedules list.